jdavidrcamacho/Gedi/README.md

 ('Final likelihood', -34.288489695783142)
 ```

-The final log marginal likelihood show us that the final kernel is indeed a better kernel than the one used in the beginning, and \textit{scipy.optimize} was successful in finding a better solution to the one we had.
+The final log marginal likelihood show us that the final kernel is indeed a better kernel than the one used in the beginning, and *scipy.optimize* was successful in finding a better solution to the one we had.

 ###### emcee